Songyao-Jin/github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my knowledge tips collection
 ---

-This is the content of the page.
+This is the page where I use to record the coding knowledge I met